sokhnarfall/planify/README.md

 - body-parser

 To run the website:
 1. clone this repository
 2. cd into the cloned repository
+3. run `npm install`
-3. run the following command: `node server.js`
+4. run the following command: `node server.js`
-4. navigate to http://localhost:3000/ in your browser
+5. navigate to http://localhost:3000/ in your browser Run `Ctrl+C` to terminate the application

 Npm commands:
 1. `npm install` - Install dependencies for your package.